-Specimen Brief description of sample collection procedure Recommended age group Recommended minimum volume for studies Optimal collection time Comments/ tips Blood Phlebotomy Any age 5 mL Any time Bacteriologic yield very low; use in severely ill HIV-infected patients.
+Specimen Brief description of sample collection procedure Recommended age group Recommended minimum volume for studies Optimal collection time Comments/ tips Urine Clean-catch, midstream urine Any age 2 mL First micturition of the morning Bacteriologic yield low except in urinary tract TB.
+Detection of lipoarabinomannan antigen has high sensitivity in severely immuno- compromised HIV- positive patients.
+Of note, there is increasing evidence that the use of the urinary lipoarabinomanna (LAM) may be a useful test to diagnosis children or individuals living with HIV who are symptomatic, hospitalized or who have a CD4 count of less than 200 cells/uL.
+The urine LAM is more sensitive if it also uses an amplification step, as with the SILVAMP TB-LAM test.
+Blood Phlebotomy Any age 5 mL Any time Bacteriologic yield very low; use in severely ill HIV-positive patients.
 Fine needle aspiration biopsy Fine needle aspiration biopsy, depending on type of tissue and clinical situation Any age Based on type Any time Also useful because histopathologic features consistent with TB can be diagnostic.
 Note that this data refers to the biopsy only and not to a fine needle aspirate of fluid.
 Bone marrow Bone marrow aspirate Any age 1mL Any time Consider bone marrow aspiration in children with disseminated disease.
 Should test for other pathogens, especially in children with HIV.

-\\ Serosal fluids include pleura, pericardium, peritoneum, and synovium.
+$[\]ensuremath{^{}}$ Serosal fluids include pleura, pericardium, peritoneum, and synovium.